• Skip to primary navigation

 Halved baby mozzarella balls, cherry tomatoes and sliced basil on a white cutting board with a light blue ceramic knife.

-Step 1: Wash and dry the salad greens and other vegetables, and slice the red onion, cucumber and basil.
-Then, halve the mozzarella and cherry tomatoes.
+Slice the red onion, cucumber and basil, and halve the mozzarella and tomatoes.

 Sliced cucumber halves arranged on a platter of mixed salad greens.

-Step 2: Pour the greens out on a serving platter or into a large bowl and top them with the sliced cucumber.
+Pour the greens out on a serving platter and top them with the sliced cucumber.

 Baby mozzarella, cherry tomatoes, sliced red onion and cucumbers on mixed salad greens.

-Step 3: Add the red onion, tomatoes, mozzarella and basil.
-No need to perfection here, just lay things out as evenly as possible.
+Add the red onion, tomatoes, mozzarella and basil.
+No need for perfection!

-Step 4: Drizzle the olive oil and balsamic glaze over everything, season with black pepper if desired, and serve immediately.
+Drizzle the olive oil and balsamic glaze over everything and season with pepper.

 💭 FAQ

-What kind of mozzarella should I use for Caprese chopped salad?
+What kind of mozzarella should I look for?

 Any fresh mozzarella can be used for a Caprese salad recipe, including baby mozzarella balls or larger balls of mozzarella (note that shredded mozzarella cheese for pizza is not the same and doesn't work in Caprese salads.)